Fundie101/alx-system_engineering-devops/0x00-shell_basics/README.md

-creating a script that creates my first directory in the tmp directory
+move file betty from /tmp to /tmp my first directory